gwannon/ideasRoleras/Point-n-click/AccesibilidadPoint-n-clickEN.md

 * Blackbeard's red curls
 * Sir Francis Drake's dental splint
-* Anne Bonny action figure with a karate punch, red-light eyes, and a button that makes her say, "If you had fought like a man, you wouldn't be hanged like a dog now."
+* Anne Bonny action figure with a karate punch, red-light eyes, and a button that makes her say, «If you had fought like a man, you wouldn't be hanged like a dog now».
 * Long John Silver's running wooden leg
 * Unofficial Pirates of the Caribbean merchandise signed by the main characters' stunt doubles
 * A signed and dedicated photo of Ron Gilbert saying not to buy video games over $20.